 We’ve done a blog wish-list since our first year on the road (see past years at the bottom of this post), but this year will be a little different.
 In past posts I’ve focused on smaller gifts, mostly under $50.
-This year I decided to go BIG and share some of the pricier stuff that’s on our OWN list.
+This year I decided to go BIG and share some of the pricier stuff (say $400 and up) that’s on our OWN list.
 Many of these items have been our out lists for years, and I know they’re solid RV favorites.
 So here you go….

 1/ Garmin RV 760LMT GPS

 Our current GPS dates back to 2008 and we are woefully old-fashioned when it comes to this stuff.
 So, I’ve been looking around for a newer GPS Navigator for a while.
-There are several RV-specific models on the market, but we’ve always been partial to Garmin and the RV 760LMT with lifetime maps & traffic at $400 seems to be the best of the lot.
+There are several RV-specific models on the market, but we’ve always been partial to Garmin and the Garmin RV 760LMT with lifetime maps & traffic seems to be the best of the lot.
 Nice, big screen….lots of cool settings…ability to program size & import POI.
 Pretty nifty little device and I know it would look awesome on our dashboard.

 2/ Magnum MSH-3012M Pure Sine-Wave Inverter

 Inverters are super-useful for boondocking since they allow you to take the DC charge from your batteries and convert it to AC so you can plug-in all your regular AC electronics without running the generator.
 We’ve had a Modified Sine Wave (MSW) Inverter-Charger in our RV since we bought the coach and it’s really not the best thing.
 The power output from MSW Inverters is “blocky” and most of your sensitive electronics and even some of your bigger ones don’t really like it (in fact it’s burned out our microwave twice!!).
 So, we’ve been wanting a PSW Inverter for….like…years.
 But we also wanted it to be a charger, and we also wanted it to be fully programmable (for when we convert to Lithium batteries down the road) and it would be really cool if it were also load-support intelligent (i.e. you can combine AC & battery to power your rig off lower amp plugs) AND it would be just super if it were drop-in to our current Magnum.
 Well, say hello to the Magnum MSH3012M….sweeeeeet!
-Not cheap at $2,200, but that’s the one we want, baby.
+Not cheap, but that’s the one we want, baby.

 3/ Tire Pressure Monitoring System

 I mentioned tire pressure monitors waaaay back when I wrote my very first post on tire care in 2010, and although we religiously check our tire pressure before every trip we’ve been drooling after an automated approach ever since.
 There is nothing like real-time input on all your tires (including your toad) for peace of mind on the road and there’s no doubt it could save you from a serious blow-out.
 There are many good tire-pressure systems (TireTraker, Doran, Pressure Pro) out there, but I’ve been partial to TST and Tire-Safeguard since I first read about them, plus they seem to get consistently positive reviews on the RV forums.
-Both companies offer flow-through sensors and regular cap versions (we’ll probably go for the latter with 10 sensors at around $500).
+Both companies offer flow-through sensors and regular cap versions (we’ll probably go for the latter with 10 sensors).
 Maybe this will be the year….

 4/ See Level Tank Sensors